s0md3v/Silver/README.md

 - Create an app, [here](https://api.slack.com/apps/new)
 - Enable WebHooks from the app and copy the URL from there to Silver's `/core/memory.py` file.

-#### Run it as root
-Silver requires root permission because it uses masscan under the hood which needs to be run as root to do port scanning.
-Use `sudo`.

 ### Usage

 #### Before you start